 To cite this work, please use the following reference:

 PRIA Gender Team.
-(2020).
-Informal Migrant Workers’ Lives during COVID-19: A Report from India Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/informal-migrant-workers-lives-during-covid-19-a-report-from-india/
+(2020, September 11).
+Informal Migrant Workers’ Lives during COVID-19: A Report from India.
+Social publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/informal-migrant-workers-lives-during-covid-19-a-report-from-india/